peterhinch/micropython-samples/README.md

 # ds3231_pb
 Driver for the DS3231 low cost precison RTC, including a facility to calibrate the Pyboard's RTC from the DS3231.
+Calibration to high precision may be achieved in five minutes.

 # Buildcheck
 Raise an exception if a firmware build is earlier than a given date.

 # timed_function
-Time a function's execution using a decorator
+Time a function's execution using a decorator.

 # ESP8266
 benchmark.py Tests the performance of MQTT by periodically publishing while subscribed to